lyotov/FreeBSD-on-a-Thinkpad-T450/README.md

 x11/xorg
 x11/xterm

-and a another list made with "pkg prime-list" more suitalbe for "pkg install":
+And a another list made with "pkg prime-list" more suitalbe for "pkg install":

 ImageMagick7
 anydesk